ranedk/tuts/rust/rusttuts/ownership-1.md

     //println!("after slice={:?}", slice);
 ```

 NOTE: Rust doesnt let you compare references, it instead ALWAYS compares by value.
 So `a > b` would work and so would `*a > *b` since both imply the same thing.
 Its always better to write `a > b`.
 Its rusty!
+However, you cannot compare a reference to a value, both have to be values or both have to be references.